MaterializeInc/materialize/doc/user/content/demos/log-parsing.md

    a few views that represent some queries you might want to perform with this data.

-    See the views we've created with `SHOW VIEW'S`:
+    See the views we've created with `SHOW VIEWS`:

     ```sql
     SHOW VIEWS;